paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

     print(f"ID: {row.id}, Energy: {row.energy}")
 ```

-Modify the code according to your specific needs to perform desired operations on the database.
+For a more detailed example, refer to the notebook `notebooks/browsing_db.ipynb`.
+To learn how to perform a simulation, check the notebook `notebooks/running_simulation.ipynb`.

 ## Contributing